ravindraakula94/passman/GOAL.md

-# RA_Vault - Password Manager App
+# PassMan - Password Manager App

-I want to create a password manager app called RA_Vault.
+I want to create a password manager app called PassMan.
 It would be an android app that doesn't connect to the internet.

 ## Stage 1